anthonyrisinger/cga/README.md

 These aren't failures of geometric algebra.
 They're the universal challenges that haunt every computational geometry system: finite precision arithmetic cannot perfectly represent continuous mathematics, numerical operations accumulate errors, and general-purpose representations waste resources on sparse data.
 The question isn't whether these problems exist—they do, in every framework.
 The question is how we detect, manage, and mitigate them while preserving the architectural benefits that drew us to geometric algebra in the first place.

-This chapter provides that practical foundation.
+This chapter provides the practical foundation for building production systems with GA.
 We'll explore storage strategies that exploit natural sparsity patterns, implement numerical algorithms that degrade gracefully near singularities, and honestly assess when geometric algebra offers genuine advantages versus when specialized traditional methods remain superior.
-Think of this as the conversation you'd have with a senior engineer who has actually built production systems with GA—someone who knows both its power and its limitations.
+The guidance emerges from rigorous analysis of implementation trade-offs—the hard-won insights that crystallize when mathematical elegance meets computational reality.

 #### The Storage Challenge: Representing Multivectors Efficiently

 Every geometric algebra implementation begins with a fundamental decision: how do we store multivectors that theoretically have $2^n$ components but practically exhibit extreme sparsity?
 In 5D conformal geometric algebra, a general multivector spans 32 basis blades.
 Yet geometric objects use remarkably few: points need 5 components, lines 10, rotors at most 8.
 This sparsity isn't accidental—it reflects the low-dimensional nature of the geometric objects we manipulate.

-Three approaches have emerged from years of implementation experience, each with distinct trade-offs.
+Three approaches have emerged from implementation analysis, each with distinct trade-offs.
 The dense array representation allocates all 32 floats regardless of sparsity.
 It's simple, provides O(1) component access, and plays nicely with SIMD instructions.
 But for a typical conformal point, we're wasting 108 bytes to store 20 bytes of actual data.
 Cache misses hurt more than the wasted memory—modern processors excel at streaming through contiguous data, but loading 128 bytes to access 20 bytes of useful information destroys that efficiency.

 The sparse map representation swings to the opposite extreme, storing only non-zero components in a hash map or tree structure.
 Memory usage becomes proportional to actual data, and operations can skip zero components entirely.
 But the overhead is real: each component access requires a map lookup, memory allocation becomes dynamic and unpredictable, and cache locality suffers even more than the dense representation.
 For the moderate sparsity typical in geometric algebra—where objects might have 5-15 non-zero components out of 32—the overhead often outweighs the benefits.